In the pink with new rosé Port wine

-NEW YORK In a bid to reverse a decade-long slide in sales, some producers of Port wine have gone pink.
+NEW YORK, March 20 In a bid to reverse a decade-long slide in sales, some producers of Port wine have gone pink.

 They have given the sweet red or amber colored Portuguese fortified wine, which is traditionally sipped as an accompaniment to the cheese course or dessert, a makeover with a lighter rosé version that is 20 percent alcohol.